 Some areas were easy to determine, as the initiatives specifically dealt with either the language or math or implied an “analysis that later drove the instruction.”
 Other initiatives were not so specific.
 They could be applied to a broader set of areas.
 So I stretched the non-specific initiatives across all of them.

 Distinguishing between “data-analyzing,” and “instructing” initiatives gave shape the “data-driven” and “instruction” planes.

 After squinting and processing the “blobs” on the competition for achievements chart I wanted to balance the chart, but there were no more initiatives to work with.

-I hope that next year the management and educators will conduct initiatives that will help fill the gaps on the right side and bottom plane.
+I hope that in the following years the management and educators will conduct initiatives that will help fill the gaps on the right side and bottom plane.
 Or better yet, they’ll directly place the initiatives, for example, on the chart/wheel the ASCD uses.
-At the end the Malverne school district is committed to Educating Whole Child.
+In the end the Malverne school district should be committed to Educating the Whole Child.